-We have not identified any issues or ways to significantly improve how the Network Rail allocation methodology allocates fixed costs to all operators, geographically disaggregates the cost base, allocates traffic characteristic and vanilla avoidable costs and allocates the RAB return on the basis of asset costs.
-In addition, stakeholders did not raise any material concerns in response to Network Rail's consultation on these revisions to the current FTAC methodology.
+We have not identified any issues or ways to significantly improve how the Network Rail allocation methodology allocates fixed costs to all operators, geographically disaggregates the cost base, allocates traffic characteristic and vanilla avoidable costs and allocates the RAB return based on asset costs.
+In addition, stakeholders did not raise any material concerns in response to Network Rail's September 2017 consultation or our June 2018 consultation on these revisions to the current FTAC methodology.
 Therefore, relative to the counterfactual, the Network Rail allocation methodology would improve the information available to Network Rail on the drivers of fixed network costs.